2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. CSP - ca. 5d
     1. ⏳ CSP Tutorials, docs and more
 1. Standardize / complete `IDataBuilder` API
+1. User Service - requires some final decision in regards to the data-format returned

 Blazor CMS / cre8magic